Natural Resources and Society (NRS)

 Political and institutional context for the formulation, implementation, and evaluation of U. S. environmental policy.

-Addresses basic outdoor leadership theory and practice for instructors involved with experiential environmental education with students 12 to 18 years old.
-Includes a back country trip, class work, instructor modeling, peer feedback and reflective practice.
+Addresses basic outdoor leadership theory and practice for instructors involved with experiential environmental education with students 12-18 years old.
+Includes a back country trip, class work, instructor modeling, peer feedback, and reflective practice.
 Focuses on the individual student’s understanding of leadership theory and ability to put theory into practice as a member of a community of learners.
-McCall Field Campus.
-(Fall only)
+Located at the McCall Field Campus.
+Typically Offered: Fall.

 Integrated, interdisciplinary approaches to environmental project and program management and decision making.
 Emphasis on environmental planning techniques, scenario development, analysis, and application of geospatial tools such as GIS and remote sensing.
 Direct experience and basic skills for project and program development and evaluation.